If I am going to go to the effort of making pasta then I want it to be the best that it can be and for me that means a duck egg!

 - 250 g "00" Flour or 1.5 times the weight of the eggs without the shell

 - Crack the eggs into a bowl and weigh them

-- Add 1.5 times the weight of the eggs in plain flour and mix together, apparently you can do this in a food processor!
+- Add 1.5 times the weight of the eggs in plain flour and mix together.

-- Then tip out onto a work surface and knead until the pasta dough becomes smooth and silky there is no secret to this just get stuck in bash, turn, twist and repeat, it should take between 8 & 15 minutes.
-You should really be getting a sweat on doing this and if you aint you aint doing it properly.
+- There is no secret to this just get stuck in bash, turn, twist and repeat, it should take between 8 & 15 minutes.
+You should really be getting a sweat on doing this and if you ain't then you ain't doing it properly.